 - 80.13.
 An employee should discuss with their manager/supervisor, as soon as practicable, their intention to be absent on bonding leave. - 80.14.
-Bonding leave will be approved subject to the eligibility requirements being met, however, an employee must submit an application to the Chief Executive for any period of bonding leave. - 80.15.
-The employee must provide the Chief Executive with appropriate evidence concerning the circumstances under which the bonding leave application is made, which may include: - (a) a medical certificate relating to the estimated date of delivery of a child; or - (b) a birth certificate: or - (c) documents from an adoption authority concerning the proposed adoption of a child; or - (d) documents relating to the court orders granting parental responsibility of a fostered child until the child reaches the age of eighteen. - 80.16.
-Unless the Chief Executive determines that exceptional circumstances apply bonding leave will not be approved to care for: - (a) a baby over the age of fourteen weeks; or - (b) an adopted child or fostered child who over the age of eighteen on the day of placement.
+Bonding leave will be approved subject to the eligibility requirements being met; however, an employee must submit an application to the Chief Executive for any period of bonding leave. - 80.15.
+The employee must provide the Chief Executive with appropriate evidence concerning the circumstances under which the bonding leave application is made, which may include: - (a) a medical certificate relating to the estimated date of delivery of a child; or - (b) a birth certificate; or - (c) documents from an adoption authority concerning the proposed adoption of a child; or - (d) documents relating to a permanent caring arrangement until the child reaches the age of 18. - 80.16.
+Unless the Chief Executive determines that exceptional circumstances apply bonding leave will not be approved to care for: - (a) a baby over the age of 14 weeks (not applicable in cases of adoption or permanent caring arrangements); or

+(b) an adopted adult or an adult who is the subject of a permanent care arrangement over the age of 18 on the day of placement.